dywsjtu/apparate/EXPERIMENTS.md

 ### Downloading Data

-For ease and speed of reproduction, we provide a simulator that replays request arrival traces on CPUs.
+For ease and efficiency of reproduction, we provide a simulator that replays request arrival traces on CPUs.
 The simulator implements all core logic in our system.
 Alongside the simulator, we also provide picked data of requests in our workloads.
 Due to the size of these pickle files, we compress them (~435M) and host them on Google Drive and they can be downloaded via utilities like `gdown`.

 ```bash
 mkdir apparate-ae; cd apparate-ae